Sqaaakoi/vc-junkCleanup/README.md

   - Quest promotions in the Active Now sidebar
 - Support link in top toolbar (disabled by default)
 - DM Sidebar Quick Switcher button (disabled by default)
+- Also known as nicknames in DMs (disabled by default)
+- Voice channel gradient background

 ## Coming soon